 There are two main types of embolisation therapy:

 - Transarterial embolisation (TAE): A small incision (cut) is made in the inner thigh and a catheter (thin, flexible tube) is inserted and threaded up into the hepatic artery.
-Once the catheter is in place, a substance that blocks the hepatic artery and stops blood flow to the tumor is injected.
+Once the catheter is in place, a substance that blocks the hepatic artery and stops blood flow to the tumour is injected.

 - Transarterial chemoembolisation (TACE): This procedure is like TAE except an anticancer drug is also given.

-Worried About Cancer Treatment Costs in Singapore?
+Worried About Cancer Treatment Costs In Singapore?